cbaggers/mk-string-metrics/README.md

 # mk-string-metrics

-For now, the library implements efficient algorithms that calculates various string metrics.
+This library implements efficient algorithms that calculate various string metrics in Common Lisp.

 ## Installation